-2.3 Completion requirements of the Department of Global Business
+2.4 Completion requirements of the Department of Global Business

-Details are prescribed in the Rules for the Graduate School of Social Sciences as follows: Article 34
+Details are prescribed in the Rules for the Graduate School of Social Sciences as follows:

-- 1 To complete the Master's program of the Department of Global Business, a student must fulfill all of the requirements set forth in the following items, and acquire 30 credits or more. - (1) With regard to research support courses, it is compulsory to take Research Methodology (two credits). - (2) With regard to core specialized courses, it is compulsory to take Management, Marketing, Microeconomics, Macroeconomics, Consulting Project (two credits each), and another six credits or more shall be acquired; a total of 16 credits or more shall be acquired. - However, it is compulsory to take either Global Business or Japanese Business (two credits each); two credits or more must be acquired. - (3) With regard to research seminar courses, it is compulsory to take Seminar I and Seminar II (four credits each); a total of eight credits shall be acquired. - 2 With regard to research seminar subjects, in the case where credits are acquired in excess of eight credits, the credits that may be included in the credits required to complete the program shall total up to eight credits.
+- 1 To complete the Master's program of the Department of Global Business, a student must fulfill all of the requirements set forth in the following items, and acquire 30 credits or more. - (1) With regard to research support courses, it is compulsory to take Research Methodology (two credits). - (2) With regard to core specialized courses, it is compulsory to take Management, Marketing, Microeconomics, Macroeconomics, Consulting Project (two credits each), and another six credits or more shall be acquired; a total of 16 credits or more shall be acquired.

+However, it is compulsory to take either Global Business or Japanese Business (two credits). - However, it is compulsory to take either Global Business or Japanese Business (two credits each); two credits or more must be acquired. - (3) With regard to research seminar courses, it is compulsory to take Seminar I and Seminar II (four credits each); a total of eight credits shall be acquired. - 2 With regard to research seminar subjects, in the case where credits are acquired in excess of eight credits, the credits that may be included in the credits required to complete the program shall total up to eight credits.